 About Trentham Falls

-Trentham Falls was one of the more well-known and popular waterfalls in the state of Victoria.
-And as you can see from the photo at the top of this page, it was little wonder why this was the case.
+Trentham Falls was one of the more well-known and popular waterfalls in the state of Victoria, and after having seen it for ourselves, we can see why this was the case.

 Indeed, this falls possessed that classical rectangular shape (which Julie tended to be partial to) as the Coliban River plunged some 32m over a basalt cliff.